iMiffy/adversarial-min-max/README.md

 The algorithms are re-implementations of Deepfool by Moosavi-Dezfooli et al. (2016) and Iterative-Fast Gradient Sign Method by Goodfellow et al. (2014).

 # Model and data
-- You may use your trained model for inference when conducting adversarial attack; the provided model in this repository is a black box for demonstration.
+- Please use your trained model for inference when conducting adversarial attack; the model mentioned in this repository is a black box for demonstration.
 - Ditto input images.

 # Examples